friendlyanon/cmake-init/README.md

 Make sure you have these programs installed:

 * Python 3.8 or newer
-* CMake 3.20 or newer
+* CMake 3.20 or newer (3.21 or newer for C17 or newer projects)
 * git
 * [clang-tidy 14](#clang-tidy) (optional)
 * [cppcheck](#cppcheck) (optional)